Monday, March 30, 2026

 Interpretations of the relationship between ancient Israel and the modern state vary widely, particularly within Christian theology.

 Dispensational / Christian Zionist views emphasize strong continuity.
 In this framework, the establishment of modern Israel and the return of Jewish people to the land are seen as part of the fulfillment of Old Testament promises (e.g., Genesis 12, 15, 17; Ezekiel 36–37; Isaiah 11).
-This particular view believes that Israel retains a distinct role in God’s plan, separate from the Church.
+This view maintains that Israel retains a distinct role in God’s plan, separate from the Church.

 Covenant theology (including amillennial and postmillennial views) tends to emphasize discontinuity.
 In this perspective, the promises made to Israel are ultimately fulfilled in Christ and extended to a multi-ethnic people of God (e.g., Galatians 3:29; Romans 9–11; Ephesians 2–3).
 The land, temple, and national structures of the Old Covenant are understood as pointing forward to their fulfillment in Christ.
 The modern state of Israel, therefore, is not viewed as having a unique covenantal status.